top of page

 Urban planning scholar + educator

-economic development, municipal finance, education and schooling, geo-analytics + AI
+economic development, municipal finance, education and schooling, data science

 Featured works